bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 file to obtain scanning parameters. \_epi files can be a 3D or 4D - in the latter case all timepoints share the same scanning parameters.
-To indicate which run is intended to be used with which functional or diffusion scan the IntendedFor field in the JSON file should be used.
+To indicate which run is intended to be used with which functional or diffusion scan the IntendedFor field in the JSON file is required.

 <!-- Link Definitions -->